tiepdotme/lisacharlotterost.github.io/_posts/2015-12-19-Meaning-and-Beauty-in-Data-Vis.md

 layout: post
 title: Meaning + Beauty in Data Vis and Data Art
 tag: datavis, thoughts,
+image: /pic/151220_DataVisDataArt-f.png
+categories: [fav, article]
+summary: In Data Vis, we should see aesthetics as a tool to increase understanding.
+In Data Art, we can see aesthetics as the purpose.
+permalink: /:year/:month/:day/:title/
 ---

 **tl;dr: In Data Vis, we should see aesthetics as a tool to increase understanding.
 In Data Art, we can see aesthetics as the purpose.**